r15h1/Composr/README.md

-# composr - a blogging platform built on .Net Core
+# Composr - a blogging platform built on .Net Core
 ###Highlights:
 1. Inverted index built with Lucene.Net for relevance based search
 2. Dapper ORM and optimised SQL server database for fast queries